Sister school partnerships during coronavirus (COVID-19)

 Once you have found a sister school that you think will be a suitable partner, it's time to make contact to introduce your school and assess the other school's interest and suitability.

-In making the initial contact, an introductory letter (link missing) from the principal can be sent, detailing what you aim to achieve through a partnership and clear actions and timelines about the types of projects and activities that you'd like to collaborate on.
+In making the initial contact, an introductory letter from the principal can be sent, detailing what you aim to achieve through a partnership and clear actions and timelines about the types of projects and activities that you'd like to collaborate on.
 Try to establish regular communications by including contact details for your school and asking for a contact person from your partner school.

 It is important to observe appropriate cultural protocols, including naming conventions and be courteous.
 Be formal rather than informal at this initial stage.
 For more information, see: Austrade Export Markets